PrefectHQ/prefect/docs/concepts/flows.md

 - Kubernetes Jobs
 - Processes

+While the process is robust, there are a few issues than can occur:

+- If the infrastructure block that was used for the deployment has been removed or altered, cancellation will not work.
+- If the infrastructure that's running the flow does not have support for cancellation, cancellation will not work.
+- If the `pid` scope does not match when attempting to cancel a flow run the agent will be unable to cancel the flow run.
+    - This is most relevant for `Process` infrastructure.
+To ensure that prefect does not kill a process on the wrong machine the hostname that was used when starting the flow run is stored and that hostname is used for comparison when attempting cancellation.
+    - The scope for Docker Containers is the Docker API's base url.
+    - The scope for Kubernetes Jobs is the name of the active Kubernetes cluster.
+    - The scope for Processes is the hostname as returned by `socket.gethostname`.
+- If the `pid` itself is not found the flow run will be marked as cancelled.
+    - The `pid` for Docker Containers is the id of the running container.
+    - The `pid` for Kubernetes Jobs is the name of the job.
+    - The `pid` for Processes is the process id.
+- If the agent runs into an unexpected error during cancellation the flow run may or may not be cancelled depending on where the error occured.
+The agent will try again to cancel the flow run.

 ### Via the CLI

 From the command line in your execution environment, you can cancel a flow run by using the `prefect flow-run cancel` CLI command, passing the ID of the flow run.